MarsBased/react-mb/README.md

-# ~~MarsBased~~ Dani's React Style Guide
+# MarsBased React Style Guide

 ## What this repo is about

-This is the defacto MarsBased style guide for React applications.
+This is the default MarsBased style guide for React applications.
 In the `/example` directory there is a working application with Hooks that follow the guidelines below.

 ### Advanced guidelines